flarum/docs/docs/composer.md

 This guide is provided as a brief explanation of Composer.
 We highly recommend consulting the [official documentation](https://getcomposer.org/doc/00-intro.md) for more information.

 ::: tip Composer v2
-Historically, composer has caused issues on shared hosting due to huge memory use.
-In 2020, [Composer v2 was released](https://blog.packagist.com/composer-2-0-is-now-available/) with massive improvements that eliminate these problems.
-Make sure your server is using composer v2!
+Historically, Composer has caused issues on shared hosting due to huge memory use.
+In 2020, [Composer v2 was released](https://blog.packagist.com/composer-2-0-is-now-available/) with massive performance and memory usage improvements that eliminate these problems.
+Make sure your server is using Composer v2!
 :::

 ## What is Composer?